Access Free Vermont Criminal & Arrest Records

 Source: Department of Public Safety Vermont Crime Information Center40

-Walk In Requests: Walk in requests have the same requirements as the mail in requests except that requesters will need two forms of positive ID.
+Walk-In Requests: Walk-in requests have the same requirements as the mail-in requests, except that requesters will need two forms of positive ID.

 Citizens can obtain notarized record checks completed in roughly 10 minutes.
 These are requested at the address below: